Nice to meet you, I’m Molly

 Establish the framework: together, we’ll create your personalized plan that fits your unique needs and lifestyle.

 Enjoy the journey: meaningful change is not a quick fix, and it doesn’t happen overnight.
-But meaningful progress is always in reach as you learn to implement the changes you’ve always wished for.
+However, progress is every step along the way as you learn to implement the changes you’ve always wished for.